Dynamic, innovative and ready for just about anything in the way of a musical challenge – that’s the Exeter Festival

 EFC is an auditioning choir, but you can join us – without the pressure of an audition – at an Open Rehearsal to get an idea of how we work.

-If you are not able to attend on that date, it is possible for us to arrange a visit to an ordinary rehearsal.
-Future dates for Open Rehearsals are Wednesdays 12 June and 9 October.
+We are happy to be flexible about a visit date so, if you are not able to attend an Open Rehearsal, it is possible for us to arrange a visit to an ordinary rehearsal.
+The autumn term Open Rehearsal will be on Wednesday 9 October 2019.